Skip to content

 Figure 2-3 shows the recursive process of this function.

-Recursive process of the sum function
+Recursive process of the summation function

-Let's take the earlier example of the summation function, defined as \(f(n) = 1 + 2 + \dots + n\).
+Taking the above summation function as an example, let the problem be \(f(n) = 1 + 2 + \dots + n\).

-1. Call stack
+1. Call Stack

 Recursion call depth